 That standard has led to changes in infrastructure.
-From here on out, shipping lines have the option of powering vessels with more refined, more expensive fuel; retrofitting them with scrubbers that enable them to use high-sulfide fuel or seeking new fuel alternatives such as LNG.
-For example, as of March almost 27% of the total fleet of container ships has been fully retrofit, while other alternatives such as using LNG still account for less than 1% of the current fleet.
+From here on out, shipping lines have the option of powering vessels with more refined, more expensive fuel; retrofitting them with scrubbers that enable them to use high-sulfur fuel or seeking new fuel alternatives such as LNG.
+For example, as of June almost 29% of the total fleet of container ships has been fully retrofit, while other alternatives such as using LNG still account for less than 1% of the current fleet.
+However, when looking at the composition of the new orders, only 21% of these are conventional vessels, 57% have scrubbers and 22% are vessels that will be able to operate with LNG (or dual).